 Unlike calorie counting books, Mike’s program is like a human accountant, getting to know you, anticipating what you’ll get up to, and doing all the math.
 You don’t have to keep typing in stuff because it learns your eating habits and takes your activity data from your phone or Fitbit.

-A gym-bunny acquaintance told me that lots of tness gurus use the accountancy analogy these days.
+A gym-bunny acquaintance told me that lots of fitness gurus use the accountancy analogy these days.
 “Your body is the company, your food the investment, the energy you burn the production, and the return is a healthy body,” she said.

 Ah!
 Is that where the analogy breaks down?
 Excess fat is bad for your body – but having too much money is good for your company, right?